Narangba railway station

-Narangba railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburb of Narangba in the City of Moreton Bay.
+Narangba is a railway station operated by Queensland Rail on the Caboolture and Nambour/Gympie North lines.
+It opened in 1888 and serves the Moreton Bay suburb of Narangba.
+It is a ground level station, featuring three side platforms.

 History

 Narangba station first opened in 1888 as Sideling Creek.
 In 2013, an upgrade of the station was completed.
 The upgrade included a new footbridge and lifts.
 While the upgrade was underway, platform 3 was closed, with northbound services using platform 2.

 Services

 Narangba station is served by all Citytrain network services from Nambour and Caboolture to Roma Street, many continuing to Springfield Central, Ipswich and Rosewood.